Please link this guide if you use it as a reference for your own content

 SandsATK% ≥ EM*ER%** / ATK% ≥ EM*EM / ER%**

-CircletCRIT Rate / DMGCRIT Rate / DMGEM
+Circlet CRIT Rate / DMGCRIT Rate / DMGEM

-*An EM Sands can be comparable damage-wise to an ATK% Sands if and only if Lisa is within a Catalyze team, like Aggravate.
+*An EM Sands can be comparable damage-wise to an ATK% Sands if and only if Lisa is within a Quicken team, like Aggravate.
 In which case, an ATK% Sands still is generally better but the two are close enough to become approximate.
 Otherwise and outside of such teams, an EM Sands provides little effect.

 **As either an Off-field DPS or a Reaction DPS, an ER% Sands should be used if Lisa cannot regenerate her Burst on given rotations.
 However, situations do exist where Lisa, as an Off-field DPS/Reaction DPS, can supply herself with an ATK%/EM Sands, respectively, and rely on ER% substats instead.

-Offensive Substat Properties
+Offensive Substat Priorities

 On-field Aggravate DPS1.
 CRIT